 But in the meantime, let me share my tips AND my list of cautions, so that you can begin to feel confident in converting your family recipes for the Instant Pot.

-Not everything should be cooked in the pressure cooker.
+Not everything should be cooked in the instant pot.
 There are some dishes, like fried chicken or a juicy filet that should never be attempted in a pressure cooker.
 Find out more about what NOT to cook in your Instant Pot.

-However, Instant Pots excel at making inexpensive cuts of meats tender, like Instant Pot French Dip Sandwiches, and making soups or Chili in a short amount of time that taste as though they have simmered all day, but are ready in less than an hour.
+However, Instant Pots do excel at making inexpensive cuts of meats tender and making soups or chili that taste as though they have simmered all day, but are ready in less than an hour.

 *Again refer to what NOT to cook in the Instant Pot for more detailed explanation.